Readock/ZssorkTools/README.md

 > I also use the [Separate Brush and Eraser](https://github.com/ollyisonit/krita-separate-brush-eraser) plugin with Brush (B) and Eraser (E)

+> [!WARNING]
+>
+> The shortcuts might be conflicting with your current shortcuts so make sure to resolve any conflicts first!
+>
 ## Plugin Installation

 Download the [ZssorkTools.zip](https://github.com/Readock/ZssorkTools/archive/refs/heads/main.zip) file and install it by going to `Tools > Scripts > Import Python Plugin From File...` in Krita.